shubhu111/Sentiment_Analysis_UsingRNN_AI_Project/README.md

 X_test = pad_sequences(X_test, padding='post', maxlen=35)

 ```
-3.Build and Train the RNN Model:
+3.Build and Train the RNN and GRU Model:

 Create and compile your RNN model
 ```bash